-The Society has always had the interests of its communities at its heart and encourages and enables staff to volunteer up to three days of paid leave per year.
+The Society has always had the interests of its communities at its heart, and encourages staff to volunteer up to three days of paid leave per year.
 Leicestershire Cares introduces its member companies to local people and organisations that are in need of help.
 With this in mind, the partnership made good sense.

 Where it all began – Number Partners

 One of the first Leicestershire Cares projects Society staff got involved with was Number Partners.
 Each week, volunteers go into a local primary school to play maths-based board games with pupils.
-The children who attend need a little extra support to gain confidence with maths or with participation, or both.
+The children who attend need a little extra support to gain confidence with maths, participation, or both.
 The games are designed to make maths fun, and it works!
-The Society has a team of eight staff who visit Manorfield Primary School in Stoney Stanton to work with small groups of pupils.

 Colleagues from the Society also volunteer time to support other educational projects through Leicestershire Cares.
-The literacy scheme, Go for Reading, sees the Society provide three members of staff who work one-to to- one on reading skills with pupils at local secondary school, Hinckley Academy.
+The literacy scheme, Go for Reading, sees the Society provide members of staff to work one-to-one on reading skills with pupils at a local secondary school.
 Volunteers also regularly attend secondary schools throughout the county, providing mock interviews for teenagers in readiness for further education or the world of work.
-These Interview Technique sessions are always enthusiastically delivered by staff who volunteer their time and have been carefully adapted through 2020-21 by Leicestershire Cares to be delivered remotely using live video links.
+These Interview Technique sessions are always enthusiastically delivered by staff who volunteer their time.

 Over the years our teams have taken part in challenges at: